 Most of us love being in our “comfort zone”—the default place we go to “minimise stress and anxiety”.
 It’s familiar and safe—but if we stay there too long, over time we become lazy, complacent, and inflexible.
 And most importantly, it could give us a false sense of security and hinder us from growing in trust and obedience to God.

-Stepping out of our comfort zone doesn’t always mean making radical changes, taking risks, or doing different things just for the sake of it.
+Getting out of our comfort zone doesn’t always mean making radical changes, taking risks, or doing different things just for the sake of it.
 It’s about stepping out—whether in small or big ways—so that we grow in our relationship with Christ and make an impact for Him in our lives.

 Ready to move out of the familiar?
 Here are some steps to get you started: